 The question is whether you have specific credentials, experience, and driving forces to make your vision a reality.
 Whether a solo entrepreneur is truly the most effective way of development.

 If you have enough expertise and funding opportunities, a separate path can be worked out for your benefit.
 Otherwise, don’t be afraid to open the door and ask for help to make your vision a reality.

-In this video, Akshay Bhushan is talking about the opportunities of solo entrepreneur to get venture capital.
+In this video, Akshay Bhushan is talking about the opportunities of solo entrepreneurs to get venture capital.

 1. Prasanna Krishnamoorthy – Founder of Upekkha.
-He helps SaaS startups with the technology, product, and growth.
+He helps SaaS startups with technology, product, and growth.

 2. Santosh Panda- Founder & CEO of Explara.
 The mind behind the NextGen Event Management Platform- Explara